Tell Your Story Recruiting Opportunity

 HSCP is very similar to HPSP, but with a different benefits package.
 Rather than commissioning into the Inactive Ready Reserve (IRR), students receive pay and benefits (including health insurance, basic allowance for housing, etc.).
 Medical school tuition is not reimbursed, however the time spent in HSCP does count towards the 20-year requirement for retirement eligibility.
 This pathway is most often used by prior enlisted students with families who attend a relatively inexpensive medical school, although having previously served is not a program requirement.

-Family Assistance Program (FAP)
+Financial Assistance Program (FAP)

 FAP is similar in concept to HPSP, with the exception that it applies to residency.
 Individuals can apply once they have been accepted to an accredited US residency program.
 The only caveat is that the types of residencies for which scholarships are offered may vary.
 Not all residencies and specialties will have a recruiting goal, so it is possible that the Navy does not offer the FAP scholarship to applicants in certain specialties.